-Description A sub-ovoid earthwork was also visible to the west of Castlerigg farm, and is of
+A sub-ovoid earthwork was also visible to the west of Castlerigg farm, and is of Description uncertain date or function.

 Assessment The site has the potential to be impacted upon by ground works associated with the

 Site Curvilinear crop and parch mark visible on aerial photographs parching that coincided with the concentrated growth of dark vegetation ran to the south of Moor.